YuanGongND/ltu/README.md

 ## Contact
 If you have a question, please create an issue, I usually respond promptly, if delayed, please ping me.
-For more personal or confidential request, please send me an email [yuangong@mit.edu](yuangong@mit.edu).
+For more personal or confidential requests, please send me an email [yuangong@mit.edu](yuangong@mit.edu).